ShoGinn/js-countdown/README.md

-# ⏰ Vue.js Countdown Component
+# ⏰ Countdown Component

-It's a countdown function project, demo different types of data-handling by Vue.<br />
+It's a countdown function project.<br />
-Original purpose is trying to package jQuery plugin to a Vue.js component.
+Original purpose is trying to package jQuery plugin to a simple single page.